International and Comparative Law (LL.M.)

 Closing Date

-Assuming that this basic pre-requisite is in place, thereafter admission to the various LLM programmes is at the absolute discretion of the School of Law, which will decide on questions of admission having regard to a wide range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LLM class of the highest possible academic calibre.
-Admission requirements may vary from programme to programme and from year to year.
+Admission to Trinity's LL.M. programmes is at the absolute discretion of the School of Law, which will decide on admissions with regard to a range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LL.M. class of the highest possible academic calibre.

-IMPORTANT - We advise students to apply for this programme as early as possible as admission to the course will be very competitive.
-The programme is subject to early closure as a result.
+We advise students to apply for the course as early as possible as admission is competitive.
+The programme is subject to early closure.

 Course Fees